Kennet Cassette

 Go to the Digital page for more details or click here.

-The Kennet Cassette talking newspaper serves anyone with an interest in Newbury and especially people living in West Berkshire eg: Newbury; Thatcham; Hungerford; Reading etc.
+The Kennet Cassette talking newspaper serves anyone with an interest in Newbury and especially people living in West Berkshire eg: Newbury; Thatcham; Hungerford; Reading etc. Kennet Cassette also helps those who have moved away from the area keep in touch with their town.

 If you or someone you know has difficulty reading and you think that Kennet Cassette recordings would be useful, why not contact the Newbury talking newspaper via the contacts page.